HollyAdele/hollyadele.github.io/_posts/2021-01-13-stuff-i-tell-my-children.md

 ### "Walk or be carried in 5, 4, 3 ..."
 This is for children who are still carry-able.
 If it's time to go to the car, they don't have a choice about whether they go now or later or not at all.
 They are the child, I am the parent; they don't pay or work for anything, they don't choose most of these things, I do.

 When the parent has clear authority, and there is clear (and reasonable) punishment for infractions, I think it makes the relationship better and safer and more enjoyable.
-If the parent is required to creatively cajole the child into doing everything they need to do, it will exhaust them and they will have no energy for conversation or play, which is what grows the child's brain.
+If the parent is required to creatively cajole the child into doing everything they need to do, it will exhaust the parent and they will have no energy for conversation or play, which is what grows the child's brain.

 If the parent is required to patently bear with all annoyances and misbehavior the child can dish out, at some point the patience will run out and the parent will snap (usually right before dinner or right before bed, which are key relationship and brain building times.)
 I think parents should save their emotional energy for the interactions that really matter, not trivial questions like, does the preschooler have to go potty before a trip to the library?